-I was in search of a fun, festive cookie variation (instead of my go-to Chewy Chocolate Chip Cookies) for our swim league finals this past weekend.
-I’ve been wanting to make these Cake Batter Chocolate Chip Cookies for awhile.
-They were a huge hit, kids and adults alike gushed about them, so I feel pretty confident that they are a great cookie with all of my “great cookie” factors; they must be soft, chewy, have amazing flavor!
+I was in search for a fun, festive cookie variation instead of my go-to Chewy Chocolate Chip Cookies for our swim league finals this past weekend.
+I’ve been wanting to make these Cake Batter Chocolate Chip Cookies for awhile, and boy am I glad that I did!

 How to Make the Chewiest Cake Batter Cookies

 - In a large batter bowl fitted with a sieve and sift the all-purpose flour, cake mix, baking soda and sea salt together and set aside.

 TFC PRO TIP | When I forget to bring my eggs to room temp, I use this little trick.
 Immerse the egg in a small glass or bowl of warm water, let it sit for 10 minutes while you prep your other ingredients.

 - In the bowl of a stand mixer or a hand mixer (nothing wrong with a good hand mixer) cream the softened butter for 2 minutes until lighter in color and fluffy.
 Scrape down the sides using a sturdy spatula.